 Convenience is a valid factor.
 But for mental health specifically, the risks of using a general tool—no crisis detection, no therapeutic framework, no privacy guarantees—make a dedicated tool worth the separate download.

 The best way to know if ILTY is right for you is to try it.
-We're in beta and completely free.
+Free to download, with a one-week free trial.